 Passion Cross for Ash Wednesday

 The Passion Cross has black felt padding, over which Au Ver A Soie, Soie Ovale is being stitched.
 Normally for a project like this, a base of silk threads would be laid to create a padded surface, and then begin the stitching over thread padding.
-After looking through drawers, there is not spare black silk on hand to do the padding stitches.
+After looking through the drawers, there is no spare black silk on hand to do the padding stitches.
 Without time to order or a visit to a needlework shop, alternatives had to be thought up.
 What could one do?
 All of the books show floss padding.
 But, perhaps there was a piece of felt on hand….not a perfect choice, but it might work.
-There were pieced of gold, and white, and red; all were nice, either bamboo or wool felt.
+There were pieces of gold, white, and red; all were nice, either bamboo or wool felt.
 But was there a piece of black?
 Looking through a stack of felt, at the bottom of the pile a tiny corner of something black peered out.
 Wonderful!
 But would it work?
 Would the strands of flat silk go smoothly across a piece of felt?
 Should I give it a try?
 There was nothing else to do.
-It was either use the felt or end up with flat stitching.
-The thought of the Passion cross stitched without padding had no appeal.
+It either uses the felt or ends up with flat stitching.
+The thought of the Passion cross-stitched without padding had no appeal.
 Padding was needed to give the cross definition.
 I chose the felt.
 It turns out the felt is not the smoothest surface over which to float flat silk, but with a few minor adjustments, things worked out well.
 The flat silk does like to catch on the stray felt fibers once in a while.
 But it is working.
 The silk is floated over the top and caught on each side with a tiny stitch.
 The effect is a smooth satin stitch on the surface of the cross.

 The project is tiny, about 3 1/2″ x 5 1/2″.
-Using a round hooped seemed the perfect option at the time of framing up.
+Using a round hoop seemed the perfect option at the time of framing up.
 When doing this type of stitching with flat silk, two hands are needed at almost all times.
 This tiny round frame is not working very well to allow for the best stitching results.
 Unfortunately, most of my work is done in larger frames that rest on the top of my table while stitching, which allows for using both hands.
 An idea is brewing that might make things work better.
 It was a Christmas Gift idea that came from Mary Corbet over at Needle ‘n Thread.
-After testing things out, I’ll let you know how if it worked.
+After testing things out, I’ll let you know how it worked.
 Until next time.